microprediction/monteprediction/TFRO.md

 If you run a business I will briefly list the small set of specific things I can legitimately help you with:

 ### If you want to be right 51.7% of the time and you are a broker, trading venue, algo trader ...
 or market data provider, or someone who needs to optimize execution, then I can enhance your already high quality real-time data feeds (mids and short horizon predictions) leveraging a community of 6,000 quants.
 There's nothing mysterious about this.
 I just harvest the best univariate martingality `attackers`.
 See [mid-one contest](https://mid-one.crunchdao.com/) for an example of this type of crowd-sourcing.
 Please don't expect more than about 51.7% directional accuracy over short horizons.
+Please don't expect to profit from this if you are crossing the bid-offer spread.
 I don't like to over-promise.

 ![](https://github.com/microprediction/microprediction/blob/master/images/midone.png)